jvillalp/Sprint-Challenge--Advanced-CSS/README.md

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

 This 'html' tag is used because 62.5% of the 16px is 10px.
 Which would mean 1.6rem = 16px.
-This basically makes the math easier for us when using rem and doing converstions.
+This makes the math easier for us when using rem and doing converstions.

 4. How would you describe preprocessing to someone new to CSS?